-NEW YORK, NY (Feb.
-27, 2020) - The Open Space Institute (OSI) today announced that it is accepting applications for its 2020 Conservation Diversity Fellowship.
+New York, NY (April 20, 2021)— The Open Space Institute (OSI) today announced that it is accepting applications for its 2021-2022 Conservation Diversity Fellowship.
 The fellowship is awarded to college graduates or postgraduates pursuing professional experience in the field of conservation.
-The 2020 application deadline is April 15, 2020.
+The one-year Conservation Fellowship has a flexible start date between July and September 2021 and concludes summer, 2022.
+Application deadline for the upcoming session is May 15, 2021.

 OSI’s Conservation Diversity Fellowship is a full-time, one-year, paid position in New York City that offers candidates from diverse backgrounds the chance to work with environmental leaders and accomplish meaningful conservation goals.